 Masculinity.
 The characteristic forms of behavior expected of men in any given culture.

 Mass media.
 Forms of communication designed to reach a vast audience without any personal contact between the senders and receivers.
 Examples would include newspapers, magazines, video recordings, radio and television.

 Master status.
 A position that is so central to the identity of the individual that it overshadows all other statuses.

-Materialism.
-The view that material conditions (usually economic and technological factors) play the central role in determining social stability and change.
-Materialism also refers to the philosophical view that the only thing that can truly be said to exist is matter; that, fundamentally, all things are composed of material and all phenomena are the result of material interactions.
+Materialist.
+One who believes that material conditions are the foundation of sociocultural systems.
+Materialism is the philosophical view that the only thing that can truly be said to 'exist' is matter; that fundamentally, all things are composed of 'material' and all phenomena are the result of material interactions.

 Mean.
-A statistical measure of central tendency or average based on dividing a total by the number of individual cases involved.
+A statistical measure of 'central tendency' or average based on dividing a total by the number of individual cases involved.
 The mean is very sensitive to extreme scores.
 For example, the average life expectancy for people in a society with high infant mortality would be a misleading measure.
-See also Median.
+(See also Median.)

 Megalopolis.
 A vast unbroken urban region consisting of two or more central cities connected by their surrounding suburbs.